farhan-ahmed1/hancover-action/CONTRIBUTING.md

 ## Testing

 - Use Vitest for testing
-- Add test fixtures in `test/fixtures/`
+- Add test fixtures in `test/fixtures/` for new coverage formats
 - Test both happy paths and error cases
+- Test with various file sizes (remember 50MB per file, 200MB total limits)
 - Aim for good coverage of new code

 ## Pull Request Guidelines